Director, Experimental Projects. Santa Fe Institute

 Caitlin studied evolutionary biology at Southwestern University, and earned a Masters in Liberal Arts from St. John’s College, where she serves on the alumni board.
 She worked in Contemporary Arts for six years before joining SFI she directed two contemporary art galleries on Canyon Road.
 She is enamored by creativity: its inevitability, its irrepressibility, and, most curiously, its origin.
 When she’s not thinking about creativity, she is employing it – usually in the kitchen.
 She's working through her culinary certification at the Santa Fe Community College.
-When she’s not cooking, she's likely to be found sitting at the copper bar of the Shed, or curled up on the couch with her beautiful dog, Sullivan, re-reading Gabriel Garcia Marquez’s One Hundred Years of Solitude.
+When she’s not cooking, she's likely to be found sitting at the copper bar of the Shed with a margarita, or curled up on the couch with her beautiful dog, Sullivan, re-reading Gabriel García Márquez.

 Learn more about the Miller Omega Program.